Admissions criteria for Classics and Joint Schools

 • poor results at A Level and/or equivalent examinations (if an application is made after A-Level or equivalent examinations),

-• a negative school report,
+• a negative UCAS report,

 Assessors shall take note of the declared circumstances under which the written work was done, and assess it accordingly.
 A very different standard of content and presentation should be expected from a piece of highly prepared course work than from a piece written for homework with a short dead-line, or written under exam conditions.
 Taking these differences into account, assessors will be looking for signs of good basic knowledge, powers of analysis, powers of expression, ability to construct a coherent train of thought, and to shape an argument.
 The quality of English expression and of presentation may also be part of the assessment, according to the circumstances under which the work was done.